 James has also tutored in the School of Media and Communication at RMIT University.

 On air, James co-hosted breakfast on JOY 94.9 on Tuesdays with the program, Triple Threat, with Jess Keneally and Cristina Laria (2014-2016).
-He also co-hosted Hide and Seek with Andrew the Apprentice on Wednesday nights, the station’s show for exploring sex, sexuality and self (2015).
+He also co-hosted Hide and Seek, the station’s show for exploring sex, sexuality and self (2015).

-Previously, James was Executive Producer and host of SYN‘s highest rating program in 2010/11, and only show exploring sex and relationships, The Naughty Rude Show.
+Previously, James was Executive Producer and host of SYN‘s only show exploring sex and relationships, The Naughty Rude Show.
 James also had guest appearances on The Naughty Rude TV show on C31 in 2008, and co-hosted “Hide and Seek” with Dean Beck on JOY 94.9 during 2009 and 2010.

-James was also co-host of the popular breakfast program on JOY 94.9 with comedian, Nath Valvo, and interviewed some of today’s favourite celebrities including musicians Kelly Clarkson, Jason Derulo, Cobra Starship, Jessica Mauboy, world champion ice-skater, Johnny Weir, and comedians Judith Lucy and Fiona O’Loughlin.
+James was also co-host of the popular breakfast program on JOY 94.9 with comedian, Nath Valvo, and interviewed high profile guests including Kelly Clarkson, Sam Smith, Olly Alexander from Years and Years, Jason Derulo, Jessica Mauboy, and comedians such as Judith Lucy and Fiona O’Loughlin.

 From mid 2011 to the end of 2013, James lived in Europe and worked as a tour guide for Busabout for a summer season, before moving to Hamburg, Germany for a year learning German and teaching English.

 James grew up in Batemans Bay on the NSW South Coast, where his family still lives.

 “Why LGBT+ groups don’t respond with hatred and anger”, SBS Sexuality, 16 June 2016

 “Now is not the time for anger”, SameSame.com.au, 15 June, 2016